Henry Hugh Arthur FitzRoy Somerset, 10th Duke of Beaufort1

 B&W negative, by Bassano, 7 December 19602

-James Edward Hamilton, 4th Duke of Abercorn was born on 29 February 1904.1 He was the son of James Albert Edward Hamilton, 3rd Duke of Abercorn and Lady Rosaline Cecilia Caroline Bingham.3 He was baptised in 1904 with HM King Edward VII of the United Kingdom as his sponsor.3 He married Lady Mary Katherine Crichton, daughter of Lt.-Col. Henry William Crichton, Viscount Crichton and Lady Mary Cavendish Grosvenor, on 9 February 1928 at St. Martin-in-the-Fields Church, Covent Garden, London, England.3,4 He died on 4 June 1979 at age 75.3
+James Edward Hamilton, 4th Duke of Abercorn was born on 29 February 1904.1 He was the son of James Albert Edward Hamilton, 3rd Duke of Abercorn and Lady Rosalind Cecilia Caroline Bingham.3 He was baptised in 1904 with HM King Edward VII of the United Kingdom as his sponsor.3 He married Lady Mary Katherine Crichton, daughter of Lt.-Col. Henry William Crichton, Viscount Crichton and Lady Mary Cavendish Grosvenor, on 9 February 1928 at St. Martin-in-the-Fields Church, Covent Garden, London, EnglandG.3,4 He died on 4 June 1979 at age 75.3

-James Edward Hamilton, 4th Duke of Abercorn was styled as Lord Paisley in 1905.1 He was styled as Marquess of Hamilton between 1913 and 1953.
-He was educated at Eton College, Eton, Berkshire, England.3 He gained the rank of Captain in the service of the Regular Army Reserve of Officers.3 He held the office of County Councillor for County Tyrone in 1946.3 He held the office of High Sheriff of County Tyrone in 1946.3 He held the office of Member of the Senate [Northern Ireland] in 1949.3 He held the office of Lord-Lieutenant of County Tyrone in 1950.3 He succeeded to the title of 14th Lord Hamilton, Baron of Strabane, co.
-Tyrone [I., 1617] on 12 September 1953.
-He succeeded to the title of 9th Baronet Hamilton, of Donalong, co.
+He was styled as Lord Paisley in 1905.1 He was styled as Marquess of Hamilton between 1913 and 1953.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.3 He gained the rank of Captain in the Regular Army Reserve of Officers.3 He held the office of High Sheriff of County Tyrone in 1946.3 He held the office of County Councillor for County Tyrone in 1946.3 He held the office of Member of the Senate [Northern Ireland] in 1949.3 He held the office of Lord-Lieutenant of County Tyrone in 1950.3 He succeeded as the 4th Duke of Abercorn [I., 1868] on 12 September 1953.1 He succeeded as the 4th Marquess of Hamilton, of Strabane, co.
+Tyrone [I., 1868] on 12 September 1953.
+He succeeded as the 9th Baronet Hamilton, of Donalong, co.
 Tyrone and of Nenagh, co.
 Tipperary [I., 1660] on 12 September 1953.
-He succeeded to the title of 13th Lord Abercorn, co.
-Linlithgow [S., 1603] on 12 September 1953.
-He succeeded to the title of 6th Viscount Hamilton [G.B., 1786] on 12 September 1953.
-He succeeded to the title of 4th Duke of Abercorn [I., 1868] on 12 September 1953.1 He succeeded to the title of 5th Marquess of Abercorn [G.B., 1790] on 12 September 1953.
-He succeeded to the title of 4th Marquess of Hamilton, of Strabane, co.
-Tyrone [I., 1868] on 12 September 1953.
-He succeeded to the title of 8th Baron Mountcastle, co.
+He succeeded as the 13th Lord Paisley, Hamilton, Mountcashell and Kirkpatrick [S., 1606] on 12 September 1953.
+He succeeded as the 8th Baron Mountcastle, co.
 Tyrone [I., 1701] on 12 September 1953.
-He succeeded to the title of 13th Lord Paisley, Hamilton, Mountcashell and Kirkpatrick [S., 1606] on 12 September 1953.
-He succeeded to the title of 13th Lord Paisley, co.
+He succeeded as the 13th Earl of Abercorn [S., 1606] on 12 September 1953.
+He succeeded as the 8th Viscount Strabane [I., 1701] on 12 September 1953.
+He succeeded as the 13th Lord Paisley, co.
 Renfrew [S., 1587] on 12 September 1953.
-He succeeded to the title of 8th Viscount Strabane [I., 1701] on 12 September 1953.
-He succeeded to the title of 13th Earl of Abercorn [S., 1606] on 12 September 1953.
-He gained the rank of Honorary Colonel in 1963 in the service of the 5th Battalion, Royal Inniskilling Fusiliers (Territorial Army).3 He held the office of Lord-Lieutenant of County Tyrone in 1975.3
+He succeeded as the 14th Lord Hamilton, Baron of Strabane, co.
+Tyrone [I., 1617] on 12 September 1953.
+He succeeded as the 5th Marquess of Abercorn [G.B., 1790] on 12 September 1953.
+He succeeded as the 13th Lord Abercorn, co.
+Linlithgow [S., 1603] on 12 September 1953.
+He succeeded as the 6th Viscount Hamilton [G.B., 1786] on 12 September 1953.
+He gained the rank of Honorary Colonel in 1963 in the 5th Battalion, Royal Inniskilling Fusiliers (Territorial Army.)3 He held the office of Lord-Lieutenant of County Tyrone in 1975.3

 Children of James Edward Hamilton, 4th Duke of Abercorn and Lady Mary Katherine Crichton